-Anglian Water No Objection capacity for these flows via a gravity connection wishes to connect to our sewerage network they should serve notice under Section 106 of the V Vater Industry Act 1991.
+Anglian Water No Objection

+The sewerage system at present has available capacity for these flows via a gravity connection to the public combined sewer.
+If the developer wishes to connect to our sewerage network they should serve notice under Section 106 of the Water Industry Act 1991.